TheWizardsCode/RogueWave/README.md

 This is a fun, 7 Day (ish) project, starting on Dec 20th 2023 and ending Dec 29th 2023.
 Yes, that's more than 7 days, but there are important family events in this period for many of our community.
 It is designed to allow us to try out some new gamedev skills.
-This is a not a game jam.
+This is a not a competitive game jam, it's a collaborative learning experience.

 It is fun and educational for all.
 We work together on a single project.